-Who is Incoming DOH Commissioner Mary Bassett?
+Who is incoming DOH Commissioner Mary Bassett?

 Bassett is leaving the FXB Center for Health and Human Rights at Harvard University to return to public service.
 Bassett previously worked as the New York City Department of Health and Mental Hygiene’s Commissioner from 2014 to 2018.

-The Incoming State Department of Health leader tweeted today, “As we move to end the pandemic, we have a unique opportunity to create a state that is more equitable for all New Yorkers.
+The incoming State Department of Health leader tweeted Wednesday, “As we move to end the pandemic, we have a unique opportunity to create a state that is more equitable for all New Yorkers.
 I thank @GovKathyHochul for the opportunity and look forward to working with the team at @HealthNYGov.”

+Governor Hochul says Bassett has more than 30 years of experience “promoting health equity and social justice.”

 The selection comes after the Governor announced last week that Zucker had submitted his resignation as Health Commissioner.